LectronPusher/markdown-share-preview/README.md

 lot of hassle over the semester.
 Below is a good default ssh config for CAEN, it lets you type `ssh caen` instead of
-`ssh YOUR_UNIQNAME@login-course.caen.umich.edu` and also keeps your ssh connection alive so you don't have to reconnect and re-do 2FA if you connect multiple times in a row.
+`ssh YOUR_UNIQNAME@login-course.caen.umich.edu` and also keeps your ssh connection alive so you don't have to reconnect and redo 2FA if you connect multiple times in a row.
 You can use it by copying it to the `~/.ssh/config` file, or if you're using VS Code, search for "remote-ssh configuration" and add it there.